melisajuma/Blog/README.md

 * Virtual

 ## Setup
-* Search for the repository name
+* Search for the repository name: Blog
-* Click on clone get the link and clone the repo via your terminal
+* Click on clone get the link and clone the repo via your terminal: git clone https://github.com/melisajuma/Blog.git
 * install nvm for better versioning on local machine
 * install bootstrap designed for flask application development.
 * The app depends on git and git hub for a local and remote link.
 * Use of source code for malicious intent may be followed up with legal action and is independent of the source code.

+## Live Site
+* You can find the Live site on : https://the-blogspace.herokuapp.com/

 ## BDD